spack/spack/lib/spack/docs/developer_guide.rst

    True
    >>>

-If you prefer using an ipython interpreter, given that ipython is installed you can specify the interpreter with ``-i``:
+If you prefer using an IPython interpreter, given that IPython is installed you can specify the interpreter with ``-i``:

 .. code-block:: console